waffle87/cses/introductory_problems/readme.md

 **Input**: The only input line has an integer `n`.
 (Example: 2)

 **Output**: Print `2^n` lines that describes the gray code.
 You can print any valid solution.
 (Example: 00 01 11 10)

+### Digit Queries
+Consider an infinite string that consists of all positive integers in increasing order: 12345678910111213141516171819202122232425...
+Your task is to process `q` queries of the form: what is the digit at position `k` in the string?

+**Input**: The first input line has an integer `q`: the number of queries.
+After this, there are `q` lines that describe the queries.
+Each line has an integer `k`: a 1-indexed position in the string.
+(Example: 3 7 19 12)

+**Output**: For each query, print the corresponding digit.
+(Example: 7 4 1)